jkk/cantata/README.md

 ## Quick Reference

 ### Data Model

-A data model describes the entities in a system and the relationships between them.
-A data model exists independently of a data source, but they are bundled for convenience.

-Cantata can inspect a data source and generate a data model for you automatically; see the `data-source` function's `:reflect` option.
-The following describes how to define a data model explicitly.
-Both methods can be used together, with your explicit definitions taking precedence over the reflected ones.

 A data model is created using the `data-source` or `make-data-model` functions, which take entity specs.
 Cantata transforms the entity specs you provide into a `DataModel` record internally.